Urban-Analytics-Technology-Platform/od2net/README.md

 npm run dev
 ```

 Then open <http://localhost:5173/routing-engines/> (or whatever npm says) in your browser.
-Load `$AREA/output.geojson`.

 The Level of Traffic Stress definitions shown come from [BikeOttawa](https://maps.bikeottawa.ca/lts/).